webconsulting/aisuite/README.md

 # Use
 - https://sd.treafik.me for use Stable diffusion web UI
 - https://flowise.traefik.me for use flowise
-- Use "http from docker network" (see above) for url in flowise
+- Use "http from docker network" (see above) for hostname in flowise

 ## Use Offline
 For use offline use 127.0.0.1 for access apps